Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 const alicePayments = { Asset: aliceMoolaPayment }
 ```

-In order for Alice to escrow with Zoe she needs to redeem her invite.
+In order for Alice to escrow with Zoe she needs to use her invite.
-Once Alice redeems her invite and makes her offer she will receive an `outcome` and a
+Once Alice uses her invite and makes her offer she will receive an `outcome` and a
 promise that resolves to her payout.

 ```js